DogFoodAdvisor is reader supported. If you buy using links on this page, we may earn a referral fee.

 Ingredient Analysis

-The first ingredient in this dog food is beef.
-Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the eleven essential amino acids required by a dog to sustain life.

-The next two ingredients are beef and turkey broths.
+The next two ingredients are chicken and turkey broths.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The fourth ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient is chicken liver.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The seventh ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.